G1-H25/Backend/docs/WORKFLOWS.md

 ## Description

-This thread will summarize and briefly describe what each workflow does.
+This thread briefly describes what each workflows instructions are.

 ### Database deployment